Massakera/Massakera/README.md

 ## I'm a Self Taught Software Engineer from Brazil, interested in Open Source, Virtual Machines and Lambda Calculus.

+Don't be scared with so many projects around here.
+I like to learn by making mistakes and correcting later.

 **About me**

 - 💼 Software Developer at [Accurate Software](https://accurate.com.br)